x0as/Sentient-Project/README.md

 - **File Analysis:** Examine files for suspicious content or characteristics.
 - **Virus Scanning:** Scan files or directories for potential malware or viruses.
 - **SQL Vulnerability Testing:** Test websites for SQL injection vulnerabilities.
+- **Website Vulnerability Scanning:** Scan websites for XSS, sensitive files, and interesting paths.
-- **Traffic Sending:** Interact with network modules to send traffic or perform network-related actions.
+- **Traffic Sending:** Interact with network modules to send different types of traffic or perform network-related actions.
+- **Phone Number Lookup:** Lookup details about phone numbers.
+- **Email Lookup & Tracking:** Lookup information about email addresses and track their usage across platforms.
 - **Command Fulfillment:** Understand and execute a wide range of user commands related to cybersecurity.
-- **Modular Expansion:** Easily integrate additional hacking and security features, such as:# Project Sentient

-**Project Sentient** is an AI-powered command-line assistant designed for cybersecurity and automation tasks.
-It acts as a helpful hacking AI, capable of understanding user commands and providing intelligent, conversational responses.
-Sentient is modular, allowing for easy integration of new hacking and security features.

----

-## Features

-- **File Analysis:** Examine files for suspicious content or characteristics.
-- **Virus Scanning:** Scan files or directories for potential malware or viruses.
-- **SQL Vulnerability Testing:** Test websites for SQL injection vulnerabilities.
-- **Traffic Sending:** Interact with network modules to send traffic or perform network-related actions.
-- **Command Fulfillment:** Understand and execute a wide range of user commands related to cybersecurity.
+- **Web Search Integration:** Search the internet for information and summarize results using online search APIs.
 - **Modular Expansion:** Easily integrate additional hacking and security features, such as:
   - Port scanning
   - Network mapping